LiamXie/UrbanVisualAttention/README.md

 The paper has been published on Building Simulation: https://doi.org/10.1007/s12273-024-1165-y

+If you have any comments or queries regarding our data, code, or paper, please feel free to contact me via email: xieqixu@mail.tsinghua.edu.cn

 ### Visualization Demo
 Visualization of 120°-front-view model (top-ground truth, bottom-prediction)
 <div align="center">